bowstreet/grails-required-parameters/README.md

 ```

 The request will only be forwarded to the controller if all the given conditions are met.
 If a required parameter is missing, the user will get an HTTP 400 BAD REQUEST.

+## Extend

+Please use this plugin as a starting point for your own purposes - its very simple in nature right now, because that's what we need right now - but we plan to expand it in the future.
+Look at the issues section if you want to see what's already planned.